otrack/cloud-computing-infrastructures/scaling/README.md

 Our previous analysis tells us that the performance Pdfmagic degrades when clients are accessing it concurrently.
 To remedy this problem, several approaches are possible.
 A first approach is to *scale up* the service, that is to use a *bigger machine* to run it.
-One also employ the term *scaling vertically* the service.
+This approach is termed *scaling vertically* the service.

 A second approach is to *scale out* the system, that is to use *more machines* to run it.
 This is also termed *horizontal scaling*.
 In what follows, we will use Kubernetes to implements the second approach by running more Pdfmagic containers.